-It turns out there’s some seriously dirty driving going on out there; and by that we don’t mean undertaking on the motorway or middle land hogging…
+It turns out that there’s some seriously dirty driving going on, and by that, we don’t mean undertaking on the motorway or middle lane hogging…

-A new survey conducted by Intelligent Car Leasing has revealed some eye opening statistics on how regularly drivers in the UK actually give their car a full clean inside and out.
+A new and updated survey conducted by Intelligent Car Leasing has revealed some eye-opening statistics on how regularly drivers in the UK actually give their car a full clean inside and out.

 |Every 2-3 Months||❒|

 We were pleased to see that only 6% of those surveyed replied ‘never’.
 Even though this figure is still high, it’s a vast improvement on the figures from our last survey completed in 2014.
 However, 28% of those surveyed either only clean twice a year or never at all.
 As a fairly sizable sample was used, this means it’s very likely that over a quarter of Britain’s cars are a real nest for germs, dirt and grime.
 This is something that people should be aware of when leasing a car as once the vehicle is returned, the condition is inspected and you could find yourself with additional charges based on your contractual agreement.